-When it comes to Christmas, there are two main camps Christians fall into: those who believe the birth of Jesus is worth celebrating regardless of its origin and the Christmas who see it an innovative, pagan festival adopted by Roman Catholicism.
-I’ve observed a heavy dose of dogmatism and self-righteousness in the latter camp and such patterns of thought often calls for attention.
+When it comes to Christmas, there are two main camps Christians fall into: those who believe the birth of Jesus is worth celebrating regardless of its origin and those who see it an innovative, pagan festival adopted by Roman Catholicism.
+I’ve observed a heavy dose of dogmatism and self-righteousness in the latter camp and such patterns of thought often call for attention.

 I believe Christians can (and should) respectably disagree with one another on minor issues but when one party relegates another to a pagan pit or condemns them to hell over a minor disagreement, there is a problem somewhere.
 There is always a balance to every extreme position.